-While Trump Touts Stock Market, Many Americans Left Out Of The Conversation
+While Trump Touts Stock Market, Many Americans Are Left Out Of The Conversation

 Of course, it makes sense that richer people would own more stocks than the rest of Americans, just as they own more of other types of assets, like real estate.
 But the massive disparities in stock ownership are important for two reasons: One is that when a politician brings up the stock market as a measure of economic success, that success isn't very relevant to many Americans.

-Trump isn't alone in mentioning the stock market into his speeches; Obama referenced gains in his 2011, 2013, 2014 and 2015 State of the Union addresses, according to MarketWatch's Jeffry Bartash.
+Trump isn't alone in mentioning the stock market in his speeches; Obama referenced gains in his 2011, 2013, 2014 and 2015 State of the Union addresses, according to MarketWatch's Jeffry Bartash.

-Another reason this kind of data is important is that it doesn't just reflect who has enough disposable income to make some trades; it's about the nation's retirement system.
+Another reason this kind of information is important is that it doesn't just reflect who has enough disposable income to make some trades; it's about the nation's retirement system.
 While half of Americans benefit from the stock market (the richest far more than the rest), many lower- and middle-class Americans don't even have the retirement accounts that constitute many middle-class Americans' stock ownership.

-More than one-third of Americans working full-time have no access through their employers to either pensions or retirement investment accounts like 401(k)s, according to the Pew Charitable Trusts.
+More than one-third of Americans working full time have no access through their employers to either pensions or retirement investment accounts like 401(k)s, according to the Pew Charitable Trusts.
 Many national-level politicians occupy a world where stock ownership is a fact of life.
 But that's not true for many of the people they represent.

-How stocks could benefit non-stock-owners
+How stocks could benefit non-stock owners

-To be fair, non-stock-owners could see a potential upside to the improving stock market through what's known as the "wealth effect."
+To be fair, non-stock owners could see a potential upside to the improving stock market through what's known as the "wealth effect."
 The basic idea is that when the stock market improves, wealthier folks feel better about their finances and therefore spend more.
 That spending drives more economic growth and can help people up and down the income spectrum.

 Indeed, former Federal Reserve Chairman Ben Bernanke listed the wealth effect as one argument for his quantitative easing programs.
 The Fed's accommodative monetary policy after the recession helped goose stock prices, in part by lowering yields on safer assets like Treasury bonds.
 That sent investors to the stock market to invest.
 And as Bernanke wrote in 2010, higher stock prices would boost spending, which would "lead to higher incomes and profits that, in a virtuous circle, will further support economic expansion."